kaustubhya/DevFlow-NJS/Notes/Introduction Notes.md

 Finally doing the toasts, use the toaster component of Shadcn for this purpose.

 Go to app > (root) > layout.tsx for this

+---

+For Jobs, I added a key in the .env file for rapid api key, also made the job.action.ts folder, jobCard component, jobFilters component, a function to fetch jobs in utils.ts, and a loader + layout page

+---

+Fixing Bugs

+For Recommended questions: devflow\lib\actions\question.action.ts > getRecommendedQuestions

+then go to: app > (root) > (home) > page.tsx

+---

+Now we will update our packages, for this we will use an npm package called "npm-check-updates"

+`npm install -g npm-check-updates`

+To run it: type `ncu`

+To update packages, do `ncu -u` then `npm install`